DHTMLX/scheduler-docs/data/api/scheduler_map_resolve_user_location_config.md

 @descr:
 {{note The property requires the [map_view](extensions_list.html#mapview) plugin to be activated.}}

+You can also specify the **resolve_user_location** setting inside the api/scheduler_map_settings_config.md configuration object.

 Some browsers open up the opportunity to determine the user's location.
-And if this option is set to *true*, such opportunity will be offered while the map is being loaded.
+And if this option is set to *true*, such an opportunity will be offered while the map is being loaded.

 @apigroup: Views/Map view